karmada-io/karmada/docs/proposals/corss-cluster-statefulset/README.md

 ...
 ```

 The above yaml means the member cluster of member1 have 1 replcas for this resource and member cluster of member2 have 1 replicas of this resource.
+The current cluster CR monitored by each member cluster will be different.
+The annotation of `self` indicates whether it is the number of copies required for the CR resource in the current cluster.
+It is mainly used to establish the network topology of global resources.

 Then the user's operator can use this messgae to init they app cluster at member cluster, Before to really init cluster, they will splice the network so that resources between clusters can access each other, like: `xline-0=xline-0.member1.karmada,xline-1=xline-1.member2.karmada`,It depends on how the user connects to the network of member clusters, which is not within the scope of the API's responsibilities.